fzimmermann89/mr2/README.md

 - **Bug reports:** <https://github.com/fzimmermann89/mr2/issues>
 - **Try it out:** [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/fzimmermann89/mr2)

+## Changes compared to MRpro

+MRtwo keeps the MRpro reconstruction and data model, but adds several larger extensions.
+Some of these features or fixes have already been backported to MRpro, and others might be backported in the future in the same or similar form.

+- **Bloch-McConnell simulation:** MRtwo includes a Bloch-McConnell simulation framework for multi-pool magnetization models with exchange, relaxation, chemical shift, off-resonance, and RF pulse effects.
+This enables quantitative MRI and CEST-style workflows that need coupled exchanging pools rather than single-pool signal models.
+- **MR2 file format:** MRtwo dataclasses can be saved and restored with the MR2 HDF5-based format using `save_as_mr2` and `from_mr2`.
+This gives native round-tripping for objects such as `KData`, `IData`, headers, trajectories, tensors, rotations, and nested dataclasses without converting through ISMRMRD or DICOM.
+- **Image registration:** MRtwo adds an image-registration module with affine, spline, and correlation-based registration utilities, including subpixel correlation registration, for building registration and motion-estimation workflows directly in the MRtwo operator/data ecosystem.
+- **Neural network module:** `mr2.nn` provides MRI-oriented PyTorch components, including N-dimensional convolution and pooling helpers, normalization layers, residual blocks, FiLM conditioning, Fourier features, positional encodings, attention blocks, data-consistency layers, and ready-to-use models such as UNet, BasicCNN, MLP, VAE, Restormer, SwinIR, Uformer, HourglassTransformer, and DiT.
+- **Additional reconstruction and qMRI tools:** MRtwo adds differentiable dictionary matching, ADMM and BiCG solvers, ROVir coil compression, improved coil-sensitivity estimation with optional extrapolation, and smaller helper operators such as lookup-table interpolation.
+- **Bug fixes and robustness improvements:** MRtwo includes fixes and follow-up improvements for CUDA execution, reconstruction setup, slice projection, interpolation, dictionary matching, PCA compression, tensor/device handling, and compatibility with newer PyTorch and ISMRMRD versions.

 ## Main features
 - **Data handling** Custom dataclasses for fast data subsetting, sorting, rearranging
 - **Neural Network Block** Common blocks and networks used for ML based MRI reconstruction